-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The guidance supersedes existing guidance on accounting for leases with the main difference being that operating leases are to be recorded in the statement of financial position as right-of-use assets and lease liabilities, initially measured at the present value of the lease payments.
 For operating leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election not to recognize lease assets and liabilities.
-For public business entities, the guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+For public companies, the guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application of the guidance is permitted.
-In transition, entities are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-We are in the process of evaluating the impact of the standard on our consolidated financial statements and expect the adoption will result in a material increase in the assets and liabilities on our consolidated balance sheet but is not expected to have a material impact on our consolidated statements of operations or cash flows.
+In July 2018, ASU 2016-02 was updated with ASU No. 2018-11, Targeted Improvements to ASC 842, which provides entities with relief from the costs of implementing certain aspects of the new leasing standard.
+Specifically, under the amendments in ASU 2018-11, (1) entities may elect not to recast the comparative periods presented when transitioning to ASC 842 and (2) lessors may elect not to separate lease and nonlease components when certain conditions are met.
+Before ASU 2018-11 was issued, transition to the new lease standard required application of the new guidance at the beginning of the earliest comparative period presented in the financial statements.
+We have evaluated the effect of the adoption of this ASU and expects the adoption will result in an increase in the assets and liabilities on the consolidated balance sheet for the operating leases and will have insignificant impact on our consolidated statements of operations or cash flows.

-In January 2017, the FASB issued ASU 2017-04: Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
+In January 2017, the FASB issued ASU 2017-04: Intangibles-Goodwill and Other (Topic 350); Simplifying the Test for Goodwill Impairment.
 To simplify the subsequent measurement of goodwill, the Board eliminated Step 2 from the goodwill impairment test.
 Under the amendments in this Update, an entity should perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 An entity should apply the amendments in this Update on a prospective basis.
 An entity is required to disclose the nature of and reason for the change in accounting principle upon transition.
 A public business entity should adopt the amendments in this Update for its annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
 We are in the process of assessing the impact on our consolidated financial statements from the adoption of the new guidance.